-- Select a window and double click a camera from the channel list to play the live image of the camera. - Double click a window to view it in single-screen mode.
-Double click again to exit single-screen mode. - Use the toolbar at the playing window bottom to realize the capture, instant playback, audio on/ off, digital zoom, live view strategy, show information and start/stop recording, etc. - Click to start/stop auto-switch.
-The screen will automatically switch to the next one. - Move the cursor to a window, and right click your mouse to display the shortcut menu of the window.
-The shortcut menu will be different according to the window.
+- Select a window and double click a camera from the channel list to play the live image of the - Double click a window to view it in single-screen mode.
+Double click again to exit single-screen mode. - Use the toolbar at the playing window bottom to realize the capture, instant playback, audio on/ off, digital zoom, live view strategy, show information and start/stop recording, etc.